a4amitmca/mlassignment2/README.md

 | Random Forest (Ensemble) | Random Forest achieved strong, consistent performance across all metrics.
 The ensemble approach reduced overfitting and captured complex feature interactions effectively. |
 | XGBoost (Ensemble) | XGBoost demonstrated high AUC and precision with strong predictive power.
 Performance can be further improved with hyperparameter tuning. |

+Final Verdict
+Based on the comparative evaluation of all six machine learning models on the Heart Disease dataset, ensemble‑based models and distance‑based classifiers demonstrated superior performance over simpler baseline models.
+Among all the models, k‑Nearest Neighbors (kNN) achieved the highest overall accuracy and F1‑score, indicating its strong ability to capture local patterns in the data after proper feature scaling.
+Random Forest, an ensemble model, provided the most stable and consistent performance across all evaluation metrics, including MCC, highlighting its robustness and reduced susceptibility to overfitting.
+Logistic Regression proved to be a reliable and interpretable baseline model with strong recall and ROC‑AUC, making it suitable for medical decision‑support scenarios where sensitivity is critical.
+Naive Bayes performed reasonably well despite its simplifying independence assumptions, showing robustness and efficiency.
+On the other hand, Decision Tree showed the weakest performance due to overfitting, emphasizing the limitation of single‑tree models on complex datasets.
+XGBoost delivered competitive results with high precision and AUC, and its performance could be further improved through hyperparameter tuning.
+Overall, the results indicate that ensemble models and well‑tuned algorithms are more suitable for heart disease prediction, as they effectively balance accuracy, robustness, and generalization capability.
 <!--METRICS_TABLE_END-->
 ## Repo Structure
 ```